kangb3/Readme-Generator/README.md

 # Readme-Generator

 ## Objective
-The objective of this assignment is to create a command-line application that dynamically generates a professional README.md from a user's input using the Inquirer package.
+The objective of this assignment is to create a command-line application that dynamically generates a professional README.md from a user's input using NPM's Inquirer package.
 The following features are included in a generated README file:

 1. Title of user input project name
 2. Description of project